1fish2/BBQTimer/README.md

 * To stretch out the widget to show longer durations, long-press it then drag its resize handles.
 * To remove the widget, long-press it then drag it onto “X Remove”.
 * Tap the stopwatch time display to cycle between *stopped* → *running* → *paused* → *stopped.*
-* Within the app, tap the checkbox to turn periodic reminder alarms on/off.
+* Within the app, tap the checkbox to turn the periodic reminder alarms on/off.

 ## To put a widget on your lock screen (Android 4.2 to 4.4)
 1. On Android 4.4 KitKat, first enable Settings → Security → Enable Widgets.